Covid Vaccine Information

 Pfizer 12 and Older Fact Sheet for Recipients and Caregivers - SPANISH

-Pfizer Fact Sheet for 5-11 year old - ENGLISH
+Pfizer 5-11 year old Fact Sheet for Recipients and Caregivers - ENGLISH

-Pfizer Fact Sheet for 5-11 year old - SPANISH
+Pfizer 5-11 year old Fact Sheet for Recipients and Caregivers - SPANISH

 Post Vaccination Information - English Post Vaccination Information - Spanish